Biosecurity alert - Frogbit

 frogbit

-Frogbit is a serious biosecurity threat to Camden’s lakes, creeks, dams and the Nepean River, as well as the rest of NSW.
-All species of Frogbit are classified as “Prohibited Matter” under the Biosecurity Act and if found must be reported immediately to NSW Department of Primary Industries (NSW DPI) or to Council.
+Frogbit is a serious biosecurity threat to Camden’s lakes, creeks, dams and the Nepean River, as well as the rest of New South Wales.